vincent006/EECS249_Parking/README.md

 # EECS 149/249A Self-parking Car
 &nbsp;&nbsp;&nbsp;&nbsp; This repo is for the final project for EECS 149/249A in Fall 2022.
 This project is to have a robot car autonomously identify a parking space and execute parallel parking into the center of the parking space without hitting obstacles.
-The project involves reading data from a lidar, extracting the parking edge from the data, and controlling the robot to follow a predefined path. </br>
+The project involves reading data from a lidar, extracting the parking edge from the data, and controlling the robot to follow a predefined path.
+[Demo video](https://youtube.com/shorts/Hq7gWWD0YVw)</br>
 <img src="https://github.com/vincent006/EECS249_Parking/blob/main/IMG_8018.JPG" width="300" height="400">
 ### Hardware
 - TI-RSLK Max robot car from the lab (romi)